 The Visitor Center is open every day from 8:30am until sunset.
 Upon arrival, please check in at the Gift Shop to pay admission and receive your informational brochure.
 You are free to explore our exhibits, where you will learn more about radio astronomy and the role the Very Large Array and other NRAO telescopes play in current research.
+You can also view several short videos that explain more about what happens at the VLA and how it works.
 A 5-minute silent video will show you how we move antennas.
 In the auditorium is a 23-minute documentary, produced in 2013 and narrated by Jodie Foster.
 The documentary is an overview of radio astronomy, interferometry, and the VLA itself.

 Tours & Events

 The walking tour will take you to our Radio Sundial, past our Whisper Dish Gallery, on to our Radio Astronomy Gallery, and finally to the base of one of the 230-ton working antenna on the array!
 From there you will head toward the control building’s outside staircase to the observation deck for a view of the array itself and details about the supercomputer processing taking place inside the control building.
 The walk returns you to the Visitor Center where you are welcome to browse through our Gift Shop for unique souvenirs.
 The Gift Shop opens almost every day at 9:00am and closes at 4:00pm.

 First and Third Saturday Tours

-The VLA hosts three guided tours on the first Saturday of each month at 11:00 a.m., 1:00 p.m., and 3:00 p.m.
+The VLA hosts three guided tours on the first and third Saturday of each month at 11:00 a.m., 1:00 p.m., and 3:00 p.m.
 No reservations are required, simply show up at the VLA Visitor Center 30 minutes before the desired tour time.
 These guided tours last about 50 minutes and take visitors to areas behind-the-scenes at the VLA.
 Staff and VLA Volunteers are on hand to answer questions.
 Once again, no reservations are required.

 The First Saturday Tour event culminates in an evening of free Guided Night Sky Telescope Viewing at the Etscorn Observatory on the Campus of NM Tech located in Socorro.
 The night time event begins at dark and lasts two hours*, no reservations required.